bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 Here some details about the Bonita SAML2 module, it is composed of:

-- A servlet filter that intercept all the requests to bonita portal pages
+- A servlet filter that intercept all the requests to Bonita portal pages

    It checks if the user is already logged in on Bonita